ApiLogicServer/Docs/docs/Tech-AI.md

 !!! pied-piper "Create database definitions from ChatGPT"

-    Create a mysql database for customers, orders, items and product, with autonum keys and Decimal types.
+    Create a sqlite database for customers, orders, items and product, with autonum keys and Decimal types.

     Create a few rows of customer and product data.